-While there are a few family dynasties (Vanderbilt, Walton, Mars, Koch) worth centi-billions and they undoubtedly found great success working within the control of the family’s expertise, there are risks that should not be overlooked.
+While there are a few functioning family dynasties (Vanderbilt, Walton, Mars, Koch) worth centi-billions, there are risks of doing business with family that should not be overlooked.

 - Collaboration is much more fluid

 - Financially, there are tax advantages, and the whole family benefits together